Ma'alot-Tarshiha: Ottoman era

 Incorporated into the Ottoman Empire in 1517 with the rest of Palestine, the village of Tarshiha was raided by the Lebanese feudal chief, Mansur ibn Furaykh in 1573.
-The daftar of 1596 show the village to be under the administration of the nahiya of Akka, with a population of 107 households ("khana") and 3 bachelors, all Muslim.
+The daftar of 1596 show the village to be under the administration of the nahiye of Akka, with a population of 107 households ("khana") and 3 bachelors, all Muslim.
 The inhabitants paid taxes on "occasional revenues", bees and goats.
 The village was also taxed for a press, used either of olives or for grapes.
 Total revenue was 17,660 akçe.

-In the early eighteenth century, the village was under control of Shaikh Husayn, while later in the Ottoman period it became one of the major cotton-producing villages of Galilee, and the administrative center of the nahiya.
+In the early 18th century, the village was under control of Sheikh Husayn who was based in the Jiddin fortress, while later in the Ottoman period it became one of the major cotton-producing villages of Galilee, and the administrative center of the nahiya.
 Mariti visited the village (which he called Terschia) in 1761, and wrote that it "abounds with water; which adds greatly to the fertility of its cotton plants, its fruit-trees, and above all its tobacco".

+In the early 19th century (pre-1859), William McClure Thomson visited the village, which was still a subdistrict center, and noted its residents numbered about 3,000, the majority Muslims and one-fifth Christians.
+He opined that Tarshiha's Muslim inhabitants were "uncommonly profane, boorish and insolent" but their manners had improved from the past due to the influence of its resident reformist sheikh, Ali al-Maghrebi ('Aly el Mughraby'), who preached a "sort of Moslem Protestantism" and promoted charity and respect for Christians.
 Victor Guérin, who visited in 1875, found that Tarshiha "consists of four quarters, under the jurisdiction of as many different sheikhs.
 There are 2,000 Moslems, who have their mosques.
 The Christians occupy their own quarters: with the exception of a few families they are all Uniate Melkite Greeks, and number about 500."

 In 1881 the Palestine Exploration Fund's Survey of Western Palestine described Tarshiha as: "a very large village, containing about 1,500 Moslems and 300 Christians; there is a fine mosque with minarets newly built, also an old one; the houses are well-built; a new and handsome church has been built in the Christian quarter".
 In 1883, Laurence Oliphant visited and wrote that Tershicha was home to around 2,000 people, most of whom were followers of Ali Al-Mughrabi, an Islamic sheikh and reformer who immigrated from North Africa.
 A population list from about 1887 showed Tarshiha to have about 4,855 inhabitants; 4,000 Muslims and 855 Christian.